 An opportunity for young people with disabilities and learning difficulties to showcase their skills

-Skills competitions are well established in mainstream Further Education and a few years ago Natspec, Derwen College and (what was then) North Warwickshire and Hinkley College, recognised there was no opportunity for people with learning difficulties and disabilities to take part and enjoy.
+Skills competitions are well established in mainstream Further Education.
+A few years ago, Natspec, Derwen College and (what was then) North Warwickshire and Hinkley College recognised there was no opportunity for people with learning difficulties and disabilities to participate in these competitions.

-Working together, a series of competitions was established: the Inclusive Skills Competitions.
-The competitions offer stretch and challenge and they build links between colleges, training providers and local and national businesses to showcase the skills of young people with learning difficulties and disabilities.
+Working together they established a series of competitions: the Inclusive Skills competitions.
+The competitions stretched and challenged participating students.
+Links were built between colleges, training providers, and local and national businesses.
+Most importantly, it provided an opportunity to showcase the skills of young people with learning difficulties and disabilities.

-These days the competitions are open to people of all ages who are working up to level 1 and are in or have recently been in education.
-WorldSkills UK are now part funding the competitions, and for the past three years Inclusive Skills have featured at the Skills Show.
+The competitions are now open to young people who are working up to level 1 and are in or have recently been in education.
+WorldSkills UK now lead the competitions.
+Competition Organising partners deliver the competitions for each vocational area.

 “Working in partnership with Natspec is part of our commitment to ensure that as many learners as possible have access to competition activity,” says Dr Neil Bentley, from WorldSkills UK.